ppy/osu-wiki/news/2017/2017-02-14-osuweekly-92-osumania-7k-world-cup-results.md

 ## Scorewatch: February Week 2 (With Scorewatch Patrol)

-[[Toy]s our boy](https://osu.ppy.sh/users/4650315) managed to reverse choke [DragonForce - Defenders](https://osu.ppy.sh/beatmaps/718156?m=0) with a HR 98.41% 2427 max combo play, setting a 593pp score.
+::\1Toy\1s our boy::{ user-id=4650315 } managed to reverse choke [DragonForce - Defenders](https://osu.ppy.sh/beatmaps/718156?m=0) with a HR 98.41% 2427 max combo play, setting a 593pp score.
 This basically meant he lost about 72pp, which is absolutely heart breaking, but a very impressive score nonetheless.
 Only 3 players have managed a better HR accuracy than him, and 2 have a higher pp score.
 Check it out, it's nuts.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GgXWCfMpEgc" frameborder="0" allowfullscreen></iframe>

-Hey, guess who also tried the same map?
-[Cookiezi](https://osu.ppy.sh/users/124493) of course!
+Hey, guess who also tried the same map? ::Cookiezi::{ user-id=124493 } of course!
 This man has had no breaks this year, and this play is nothing original.
 How about a HDHR 98.64% FC granting him 718pp?
 The man with a HDHR mission continues to dethrone many famous maps such as Defenders, and has solidified the crown on this map and overthrowing the 669pp HR play set by WubWoofWolf.
 Amazing.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/J4jrc9sD37Y" frameborder="0" allowfullscreen></iframe>

-[sobatsuyu](https://osu.ppy.sh/users/2076374) pulled off an interesting HRDT mod combination on [Resonecia - Legende](https://osu.ppy.sh/beatmaps/380524?m=1), setting an unfortunate 99.55% 1 miss play to earn him 554pp.
+::sobatsuyu::{ user-id=2076374 } pulled off an interesting HRDT mod combination on [Resonecia - Legende](https://osu.ppy.sh/beatmaps/380524?m=1), setting an unfortunate 99.55% 1 miss play to earn him 554pp.
 Pretty "legendary" we'd say, since this map is long and full of deathstreams

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HKAIc4GAWv4" frameborder="0" allowfullscreen></iframe>

-Somewhere, far and deep into the osu! scores, [Tasha](https://osu.ppy.sh/users/1031958) has managed to pull off a 99.59% FC on [Kobaryo - Ponko2 Girlish (Kobaryo's FTN-Remix)](https://osu.ppy.sh/beatmapsets/562250).
+Somewhere, far and deep into the osu! scores, ::Tasha::{ user-id=1031958 } has managed to pull off a 99.59% FC on [Kobaryo - Ponko2 Girlish (Kobaryo's FTN-Remix)](https://osu.ppy.sh/beatmapsets/562250).
 This 9.74* map is seriously technical based, with notes coming in fast and slow, requiring precision and accuracy.
 I'd say 1:11 is my favourite part of this play.
 Check it out.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uP7SC4-_IoE" frameborder="0" allowfullscreen></iframe>

-[Ttobas](https://osu.ppy.sh/users/2084568) seemed to have forgotten how to play osu!catch as he went insane with a 99.64% EZDT FC on [Hitsuji to Ojisan - XENO](https://osu.ppy.sh/beatmaps/663001?m=2), scoring 745pp.
+::Ttobas::{ user-id=2084568 } seemed to have forgotten how to play osu!catch as he went insane with a 99.64% EZDT FC on [Hitsuji to Ojisan - XENO](https://osu.ppy.sh/beatmaps/663001?m=2), scoring 745pp.
 Aim is pretty necessary when the BPM hits 279, simply outstanding in our eyes.
 I guess you could watch the fruits slowly fall everywhere onto Ttobas' plate.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7uck_trvcow" frameborder="0" allowfullscreen></iframe>

 ===NOTABLE MENTIONS===

-[Cookiezi](https://osu.ppy.sh/users/124493) can't control himself as he managed to HDHR FC [Seiryu - BLUE DRAGON](https://osu.ppy.sh/beatmaps/725718?m=0) on the BLUE DRAGON difficulty mapped by Blue Dragon with a 99.78% 687pp play.
+::Cookiezi::{ user-id=124493 } can't control himself as he managed to HDHR FC [Seiryu - BLUE DRAGON](https://osu.ppy.sh/beatmaps/725718?m=0) on the BLUE DRAGON difficulty mapped by Blue Dragon with a 99.78% 687pp play.
 Pretty impressive we'll say.

-[Angelsim](https://osu.ppy.sh/users/1777162) left his quiet zone to set a 670pp play on [*namirin - Koi no Hime Hime Pettanko](https://osu.ppy.sh/beatmaps/1053520?m=0) with a 99.29% HDDT FC.
+::Angelsim::{ user-id=1777162 } left his quiet zone to set a 670pp play on [*namirin - Koi no Hime Hime Pettanko](https://osu.ppy.sh/beatmaps/1053520?m=0) with a 99.29% HDDT FC.

-[\_yu68](https://osu.ppy.sh/users/6170507) came out strong with a DT 98.69% play on [Imperial Circus Dead Decadence - Uta](https://osu.ppy.sh/beatmaps/899716?m=1) on lolcube's Hell Oni, setting 479pp.
+::\_yu68::{ user-id=6170507 } came out strong with a DT 98.69% play on [Imperial Circus Dead Decadence - Uta](https://osu.ppy.sh/beatmaps/899716?m=1) on lolcube's Hell Oni, setting 479pp.

-[Zyph](https://osu.ppy.sh/users/1600432) broke the speed barrier (kinda?) with a 99.93% FC on the 263BPM Loved [antiPLUR - Speed of Link](https://osu.ppy.sh/beatmapsets/335798).
+::Zyph::{ user-id=1600432 } broke the speed barrier (kinda?) with a 99.93% FC on the 263BPM Loved [antiPLUR - Speed of Link](https://osu.ppy.sh/beatmapsets/335798).

 ## osu!mania 7K World Cup: And then there were 2